vanmooylipidomics/LOBSTAHS/README.md

 <h4>Code used to generate figures in Collins et al. LOBSTAHS manuscript</h4>
 Scripts used to generate the figures and many of the tables in the above referenced manuscript can be found at https://github.com/jamesrco/LipidomicsDataViz/tree/master/LOBSTAHS

-LOBSTAHS is maintained by [Jamie Collins](https://jamesrco.github.io) and replaces the "old" Van Mooy Lab lipidomics pipeline, which has been moved to https://github.com/vanmooylipidomics/old_pipeline.
+LOBSTAHS is maintained by [Jamie Collins](https://jamesrco.github.io).